carlos4STEAM/FLSUN-Kossel-Delta/Home.md

 Please do join us if you own or thinking to purchase an FLSun 3d printer.

 This page is maintained by Chin Ming Keat and Maxim Riabichev.

+A huge shout out to Luc Van Daele who's PDF has been a source for a lot of information on this wiki!

 If you want to pitch in, or if you find mistakes or stupid advice etc, do not hesitate to contact either me or Chin via Facebook.